 In balance of power terms Washington’s obsession with Iran is absurd.
-Its economy is barely 2 per cent as large.
+Its economy is barely 2 percent as large.
 The US and its allies in the Middle East—Israel, Saudi Arabia and the United Arab Emirates—together spend about 50 times more than Iran.
-It has missiles but as yet they don’t go very far or carry a heavy payload.
-Its (presumed) bombing attack on Saudi Arabia’s oil storage complex with drones that flew below the radar was done with relatively elementary technology.
+It has missiles but as yet they don’t go very far.
+Its (presumed) bombing attack on Saudi Arabia's oil storage complex with drones that flew below the radar was done with relatively elementary technology.

 President Barack Obama did take this inequality on board and, backed up by Russia and the EU, he did forge an agreement with Tehran that rolled back Iran’s nuclear research and removed the threat of it developing weapons (which it probably had no plans to do anyway—at least that is the way the CIA has long seen it).